Dr. Jon Kaiser

 The Results

 “I am totally amazed!”
 Candace said when her bright, smiling faced came onto my computer screen.
-“It’s incredible how much of a positive effect changing my diet, taking the vitamin supplements and supporting my adrenal glands has made in how I feel.
+“It’s incredible how much of a positive effect changing my diet, taking vitamin supplements and supporting my adrenal glands has made in how I feel.
 I really didn’t think this was possible!

 I was delighted to see that Candace had started moving in a positive direction.
-Her energy level and brain fog were better, and her daily headaches had ceased.
+Her energy level and brain fog were better and her daily headaches had ceased.

 This is an important stage of the healing process.